ericnewton/many-lives/README.md

 It might be worth going back to see if I can't clarify some of the other implementations the same way.

+I was able to add some parallelism which increased performance by 15-20%.
+The only other language that I've been able to get an increase in performance with parallel execution is Java, though I've not tried on most of the other languages.